lcausing/grade_tracker/README.md

 git push --set-upstream origin <branch-name> # point your local branch to a remote branch

 MySQL test commands:

-cd mysql
-docker compose down -v
-docker compose up -d --build
+docker compose down -v # to stop and remove the mysql container and volume docker compose up -d --build # to start the mysql container in detached mode and build if necessary docker compose up -d # to start the mysql container without rebuilding the image

 appuser should have enough privileges to create or modify databases and tables.

-Test inserting a student
-docker exec -it mysql-db mysql -uappuser -papppass -D grade_tracker -e "INSERT INTO students (name, email, grade) VALUES ('Test Student', 'Test@example.com', 93.7);" docker exec -it mysql-db mysql -uappuser -papppass -D grade_tracker -e "SELECT * FROM students;"
+Test inserting a student from host: docker exec -it mysql-db mysql -uappuser -papppass -D grade_tracker -e "INSERT INTO students (name, email, grade) VALUES ('Test Student', 'Test@example.com', 93.7);" docker exec -it mysql-db mysql -uappuser -papppass -D grade_tracker -e "SELECT * FROM students;"

+To Close down the mysql container docker compose down -v # -v will remove the volume and all data docker compose down # without -v will keep the volume and data

 Once we start to connect this to the backend, we will need to update the connection string in .env file